bolsinga/itunes_notifier/README.md

 This was done because it seems like a good way forward in Catalina. iTunes isn't in Catalina, nor does it support the iTunes Music Library.xml file read by [web generator](https://github.com/bolsinga/web_generator).
 This program is as agnostic as possible about the keys that iTunes emits.
 I filter out UI related keys, since they caused the json to be different depending upon if the user started or stopped iTunes from playing.

 On my system, I created the .plist file at the end of this document.
-The follow commands will get this running:
+The following commands will get this running:

     cd ~/Library/LaunchAgents
     ln -s ~/<path-to>/com.bolsinga.itunes_notifier.plist